Submission Preparation Checklist

 Mini review (up to 4000 words)

-Short communications (up to 1500 words)
+Short communications (up to 2000 words)

 These articles should contribute to the scope of CJPH that is, public health-related issues, with the concern and relevance to Cambodia.
-They include works-in-progress; historical articles on public health training, teaching articles; health policy and evidence-based practice, success stories.
+They include works-in-progress; historical articles on public health training, teaching articles; health policy and evidence-based practice, and success stories.
 Short communications should contain an unstructured abstract of not more than 200 words.
-It should be limited to approximately 1500 words, with 2 tables, 2 figures, and 10 references, following the same structure as an original article.
+It should be limited to approximately 2000 words, with 2 tables, 2 figures, and 10 references, following the same structure as an original article.

-Student’s abstract (up to 500 words)
+Student’s abstract (up to 500 word-counts)

 The Title Page